 - whether the pupil qualifies for the pupil premium or receives free school meals;

-- whether the pupil is currently self-harming;
+- whether the pupil is involved in or at risk of criminal activity;

 After a programme, we collect the following personal data about the young people we work with from their school or pupil referral unit: